How To Read Guitar TAB

 TAB (or Guitar Tablature) is a way of writing music that is specific to fretted instruments like the guitar.
 It is a perfect system for musicians that do not read traditional, standard music notation, and it often offers more information than that notation could.
 I read music well, but I prefer to use TAB for writing out or reading solos because it tells me exactly where the note is played, not just which note to play (we’ll cover how the same note can be played in several different places on the guitar neck very soon!).

 TAB has six horizontal lines that represent the six strings on the guitar.
-Here’s an example of TAB:
+Here’s an example of the kind of TAB you might find online on a 'tab site':

 This kind of TAB is known as ASCII TAB and is the most popular form for users to share online.
 I use it for this explanation because that is what I assume most of you will be reading (although I try to use properly presented TABs with the traditional notation on my site as well).